jhernar/Order-Summary/README.md

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 This is my first challenge and my first proyect so I'll read all of the comments.

+Many of the text in here was writen in spanish.

 ## Table of contents

 - [Overview](#overview)